SCRT-HQ/VaporShell/docs/glossary/New-VSLogsSubscriptionFilter.md

----
-layout: glossary
-title: New-VSLogsSubscriptionFilter
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSLogsSubscriptionFilter

 ## SYNOPSIS
-Adds an AWS::Logs::SubscriptionFilter resource to the template
+Adds an AWS::Logs::SubscriptionFilter resource to the template.
+The AWS::Logs::SubscriptionFilter resource specifies a subscription filter and associates it with the specified log group.
+Subscription filters allow you to subscribe to a real-time stream of log events and have them delivered to a specific destination.
+Currently, the supported destinations are:

 ## SYNTAX